 Stripe is a global payment system that enables accepting payments from debit and credit cards, supports hundreds of currencies, and modern payment methods (Apple Pay, Google Pay).
 Combined with Kajabi, it allows quick launch of digital product sales and automation of recurring payments.
 The integration is stable, and transaction data goes directly to the Stripe panel, where you can manage subscriptions, refunds, or delayed payments.

-Every company conducting sales activities in Poland is obligated to record revenue and account for VAT.
-An invoice must contain the seller's identification number (NIP), buyer data, issue date, name of the good or service, net price, VAT rate, and tax amount.
+Every business is obligated to record revenue and account for VAT/GST.
+An invoice must contain the seller's tax ID / VAT number, buyer data, issue date, name of the good or service, net price, tax rate, and tax amount.
 For electronic services provided to EU customers, MOSS/OSS rules must be applied, and tax rates charged according to the consumer's country.
 For B2B sales in Europe, it is also necessary to verify the EU VAT number and apply the reverse charge when the buyer is a company.
-The upcoming KSeF (National e-Invoice System) regulations, expected to take effect in 2026, will introduce the obligation to send invoices in electronic format directly to the tax administration.
+In addition, many countries are introducing mandatory e-invoicing – for example, national systems such as Peppol across much of the EU, Factur-X in France, SdI in Italy, or KSeF in Poland – which require sending invoices in electronic format directly to the tax administration.

-These requirements mean that a simple e-commerce platform is not enough; a system is needed that generates documents compliant with Polish law, can export JPK files, and allows accountants to collaborate seamlessly.
+These requirements mean that a simple e-commerce platform is not enough; a system is needed that generates documents compliant with law, can produce the digital tax reports your country requires, and allows accountants to collaborate seamlessly.

 n8n, Make Integrations and Custom Scripts